vidyagc/portfolio/_posts/2018-01-16-devise-customization.markdown

 <div>&nbsp;</div>

 <div class="page-content-text">
-The second part of this solution, addressed by Fernández, involves resource mapping to ensure that the methods relied on by the forms as accessible.
+The second part of this solution, addressed by Fernández, involves resource mapping to ensure that the methods relied on by the forms are accessible.
 I placed them in <span class="terms">ApplicationController</span>.
 </div>

 <h5>Consistent User Flow</h5>
 <div class="page-content-text">
-The solution above allowed Devise methods to be used from the partial view.
-The remaining issues, however, were maintaining consistency in the user flow in the event of failures, and handling error messages.
+The solution above allowed Devise methods to be used from a partial.
+The remaining issues, however, were maintaining consistency in user flow in the event of failures, and handling error messages.
 With the above implementation, a failed authentication or registration still redirects to the default Devise paths/views.
 But if a user fails to authenticate or sign up from the welcome page, they should be redirected to the welcome page and see the error messages for the failure there.
 </div>

 <div class="page-content-text">
 In order to customize the redirect and error message display for failed registration, you can subclass <span class="terms">Devise::RegistrationsController</span> and override the <span class="terms">create</span> action.
-The default Devise views use a call to <span class="terms"><%= devise_error_messages! %></span> to display error messages on the page<span class="terms">resource.errors</span>, but I wanted to display them to <span class="terms">flash[:danger]</span>.
+The default Devise views use a call to <span class="terms"><%= devise_error_messages! %></span> to display <span class="terms">resource.errors</span>, but I wanted to display them to <span class="terms">flash[:danger]</span>.
 The value for <span class="terms">flash[:danger]</span> is set inside <span class="terms">create</span>, using the <span class="terms">map</span> method on <span class="terms">resource.errors</span> to display the items in list form.
 </div>

 <div class="file-path">app/controllers/registrations_controller.rb</div>